trilitech/tezos-developer-docs/src/pages/tezos-basics/deploy-your-first-smart-contract/smartpy/index.md

 ## Calling the entrypoints

-Now that we've successfully deployed our smart contract, let's test out the two entrypoints that we created: `replace` and `append`
+Now that we've successfully originated our smart contract, let's test out the two entrypoints that we created: `replace` and `append`

 #### Replace